catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_m1_mptp/conversion_notes.md

 **Velmax / Acc**: Peak Velocity / Acceleration — Kinematic parameters encoded by M1 neurons and affected by MPTP.

 **TH**: Tyrosine Hydroxylase — Enzyme marker for dopaminergic neurons, used in histology to confirm MPTP-induced nigral cell loss.

+## Paper notes and metadata

+### Surgery

+From the active movement paper
+> After training, each monkey was prepared for recording by aseptic surgery under isoflurane inhalation anaesthesia.
+A cylindrical stainless steel chamber was implanted with stereotaxic guidance over a burr hole allowing access to the arm-related regions of the left M1 and the putamen.
+The chamber was oriented parallel to the coronal plane at an angle of 35° so that electrode penetrations were orthogonal to the cortical surface.
+The chamber was fixed to the skull with bone screws and dental acrylic.
+Bolts were embedded in the acrylic to allow fixation of the head during recording sessions.

+From the stretch paper:
+> The animals were prepared surgically using aseptic techniques under Isoflurane inhalation anesthesia (Pasquereau and Turner, 2011).
+A cylindrical stainless steel chamber was implanted at an angle of 35◦ in the coronal plane to allow access to the arm-related regions of the left M1 and the posterior putamen.
+The chamber and hardware for head fixation were fixed to the skull with bone screws and methyl methacrylate polymer.

+From the pyramidal tract neurons paper:
+'After training, each monkey was prepared surgically for recording using aseptic surgery under Isoflurane inhalation anesthesia.
+A cylindrical stainless steel chamber was implanted with stereotaxic guidance over a burr hole allowing access to the arm-related regions of the left M1 and the posterior putamen.
+The chamber was oriented parallel to the coronal plane at an angle of 35° so that electrode penetrations were orthogonal to the cortical surface.
+The chamber was fixed to the skull with bone screws and dental acrylic.
+Bolts were embedded in the acrylic to allow fixation of the head during recording sessions.
+Prophylactic antibiotics and analgesics were administered postsurgically.'

+### EMG
+From the active movement paper

+> For EMG recording, pairs of Teflon-insulated multistranded stainless steel wires were implanted into: flexor carpi ulnaris, flexor carpi radialis, biceps longus, brachioradialis and triceps lateralis in Monkey L; and posterior deltoid, trapezius, triceps longus, triceps lateralis and brachioradialis in Monkey V. The wires were led subcutaneously to a connector fixed to the skull implant.

+Stretch paper

+> Pairs of fine Teflon‑insulated multistranded stainless steel wires were implanted into multiple arm muscles: flexor carpi ulnaris, flexor carpi radialis, biceps longus, brachioradialis, and triceps lateralis in Monkey L; and posterior deltoid, trapezius, triceps longus, triceps lateralis, and brachioradialis in Monkey V. The wires were led subcutaneously to a connector fixed to the skull implant.
+Accurate placement of electromyographic (EMG) electrodes was verified post‑surgically, and following surgery the animals received prophylactic antibiotics and analgesic medication.

+### Antidromic identification

+> The method used to implant chronically-indwelling stimulation electrodes has been described previously (Turner and DeLong, 2000; Pasquereau and Turner, 2011).
+In brief, PTNs and CSNs were identified by antidromic activation from electrodes implanted in the cerebral peduncle and posteriolateral striatum, respectively.
+Sites for implantation were identified using standard electrophysiological mapping techniques.
+Three custom-built PtIr microwire electrodes were implanted in the posterior putamen and one electrode was implanted in the arm-responsive portion of the pre-pontine peduncle (for details, see Turner and DeLong, 2000).
+Histological reconstruction confirmed that the striatal and peduncle electrodes were at sites known to receive the bulk of M1 CSN and PTN projections, respectively (Brodal, 1978; Flaherty and Graybiel, 1991; Takada et al., 1998).

 ## Trial Structure and Session Organization